Sialis

 GUIDE - CLUES: Possible Culprits

-CLUE POSSIBLE CULPRIT - Click on link for more info and solutions
+POSSIBLE CULPRIT – Click on link for more information and solutions

-Unhatched eggs Nestbox design, heat, cold, or infertility
+Unhatched eggs Nestbox design, heat, cold, loss of a parent, or infertility.
+More

 Broken eggs cats, House Sparrows, House Wrens, mice, raccoons, rats, red squirrels.
 Less likely: chipmunks, flying squirrels, human vandals, magpies, opossums.
 If the entrance hole is large enough, flickers may pierce eggs.
 Note: Egg shells from hatching are usually neatly divided in half.
 An egg that was eaten by something else may have an end or side missing.
 Even if half the shell is gone, the mid-line won't be as smooth or as straight.
 The egg will have been crushed, not pecked through from the inside out.

 Missing nestlings cats, House Sparrows, fire ants, House Wrens, mice, raccoons, rats, red squirrels, snakes, starlings.
-Less likely: blue or scrub jays, chipmunks, crows or ravens, fox squirrels, grackles, gray squirrels, ground squirrels, hawks, human vandals, magpies, opossums, owls, road runners, skunks, weasels.
+Less likely: bears, blue or scrub jays, chipmunks, crows or ravens, hawks, infanticide, fox squirrels, grackles, gray squirrels, ground squirrels, hawks, human vandals, magpies, opossums, owls, road runners, skunks, weasels, woodpeckers.
 Note that sometimes nestlings removed from a nest by avian predators and thrown on the ground may be eaten by another predator.
+Dead nestlings weighing less than 10 grams (usually <8 days old in bluebirds) may be removed from the nest by a parent.

 Partially eaten or maimed nestlings cats, House Sparrows, fire ants, mice, raccoons, rats, red squirrels, snakes, starlings.
-Less likely: chipmunks, fox squirrels, ground squirrels, hawks, human vandals, magpies, opossums, owls, skunks, weasels.
+Less likely: chipmunks, fox squirrels, ground squirrels, hawks, human vandals, magpies, opossums, owls, skunks, weasels, deformity.

-Dead nestlings ants, blackflies/gnats, blowflies, cats, House Sparrows, fire ants, House Wrens, mice, nestbox design, pesticides, raccoons, rats, red squirrels, starlings, starvation, cold or hot weather.
-Less likely: blue or scrub jays, chipmunks, cowbirds, crows or ravens, disease or internal parasites, feeding earthworms, human vandals, west nile virus More on dead TRES including infanticide.
+Dead nestlings ants, blackflies/gnats, blow flies, cats, dead parent(s), House Sparrows, fire ants, House Wrens, mice, nestbox design, pesticides, raccoons, rats, red squirrels, starlings, starvation, cold or hot weather.
+Less likely: blue or scrub jays, chipmunks, cowbirds, crows or ravens, disease or internal parasites, feeding earthworms, human vandals, infanticide, lightning, west nile virus, spider.
+More on dead TRES including infanticide.

 Premature fledging mites, humans, snakes, raccoons, cats, avian predators, blackflies

-Different nest on top of existing nest House Wrens, House Sparrows, Tree Swallows, Bluebirds
+Different nest on top of existing nest House Wrens, House Sparrows, Tree Swallows, Bluebirds.
+Also see Competition

 Nestbox missing human vandals